Falih Rıfkı Atay: Biography

 Falih Rıfkı was the son of Halil Hilmi Efendi, an imam.
 He was educated in Istanbul, Ottoman Empire.
 Falih began his career as a journalist in the Tanin, a CUP newspaper.
-He later became the private secretary of Talat Pasha, and during World War I accompanied Cemal Pasha in the Sinai and Palestine Campaign.
-After the war, he, with three other friends, founded the newspaper Akşam supporting the Turkish War of Independence which was being led by Mustafa Kemal Pasha.
-From 1919 to 1920 Falih Rıfkı was one of the contributors of Büyük Mecmua magazine which also supported the war of independence.
+He later became the private secretary of Talat Pasha, and during World War I accompanied Cemal Pasha in the Sinai and Palestine campaign.
+After the war, he, along with three other friends, founded the newspaper Akşam, supporting the Turkish War of Independence which was being led by Mustafa Kemal Pasha.
+From 1919 to 1920, Falih Rıfkı was one of the contributors of the Büyük Mecmua magazine which also supported the war of independence.
 On September 9, 1922, he travelled to the liberated İzmir to visit Mustafa Kemal Atatürk with Yakup Kadri and arrived on the 13th of September just before the fire.
-Later, he became an editor-in-chief in the Hakimiyet-i Milliye.
+Later, he became the editor-in-chief in the Hakimiyet-i Milliye.
 He entered politics in 1923, and served as deputy of Bolu and later Ankara in the parliament until the 1950 Turkish general election.

 In the early 1950s Atay contributed to the history magazine Tarih Dünyası.
 He was the author of more than 30 works.

 Falih Rıfkı Atay died on 20 March 1971 in Istanbul.
 He was interred there at Zincirlikuyu Cemetery.